 We’ve just been with Evergreen Kawayan in Davao running a bamboo skills-sharing workshop — about an hour outside the city — to build a structure similar to our main eco-building in Belega.
 It’s a Level 1 training to teach the main techniques and concepts the Balinese are famous for… and to inspire local crafts and tradespeople to utilise bamboo and traditional materials in their work/projects

 As many of you know, returning to the Philippines has been a long-held dream of mine.
-For the past eight years I’ve been deep in it here in Bali — learning from master craftsmen, but primarily finding how treatment methods can be made affordable for everyday people in the “village” context in a way that can build community enterprise and community programs that try to blend real skill development with sustainable enterprise.
+For the past eight years I’ve been learning here in Bali — from master craftsmen, to primarily find out how treatment methods can be made affordable for everyday people.
+In the “village” context, it’s not appropriate or affordable to set up “industrial” treatment systems and I’m looking for ways that can build community enterprises and programs that blend real skill development with sustainability.
 So getting this invitation feels like everything is coming around in a full circle.

-The goal of the workshop is to demonstrate putting up a bamboo building and also application of the boucherie fittings Jet developed (and won an innovation award for).
-It’s also to help seed a small ecotourism enterprise — something that can generate local income, build genuine pride in traditional materials, and create lasting opportunity rooted in regenerative practice.
+The goal of the workshop is to demonstrate the construction process for a bamboo building and also application of the boucherie fittings Jet developed (and won an innovation award for).
+It’s also to help seed a small ecotourism enterprise — something that can generate local income, build genuine pride in traditional materials, and create a knowledge base and skills practice with local tradespeople and bamboo entrepeneurs in the Davao region.

-In reflecting on the Kenyan bamboo context, what is needed is a way to scale up and build efficiency and affordability into enabling local youth teams to make local enterprises through management, harvesting, treatment in cooperation with farmers – and Jet’s system may hold the key to advancing this.
+In reflecting on the Kenyan bamboo context, I believe that this is what is needed as a way to scale up and build efficiency and affordability into local programs enabling youth and women to make bamboo enterprises through coordinated management of harvesting, treating and developing the bamboo supply chain in cooperation with farmers – and Jet’s system may hold the key to advancing this.

 One of the things I’m learning from our Filipino partner organisation, Evergreen Kawayan is how to how they run their Boucherie treatment setup.
 The rubber hose fittings they use to pressurise the borax solution through the culms make it much faster and easier to switch poles and adapt to differeing size bamboos.